 4.1 Applying Bootstrap

-When using Bootstrap, you can add the class='form-control'
+When using Bootstrap, you can add the class='form-control' to each field for styling.

 Example: Bootstrap Styled Form